-- Students should continue to build stamina by reading independently for a minimum of 35 minutes.
-(To view strategies for building stamina click go to the archived artifacts on the district units of study website.
-To access the units of study website use the link http://ww3.mamkschools.org/units\of\study/.
-From the top nav bar, select Grade 4 Reading, select "Resources" and click on the unit folder.) - Assess students to determine their independent and instructional reading levels using running records. - Use data to plan for whole class minilessons, group students for guided reading and plan for one-onone conferences. - Many teachers also have students complete reading inventories and/or reading interviews to determine their reading habits and interests.
+- By the end of the unit, students should be reading independently for 35 minutes.
+(To view strategies for building stamina click on the unit folder on the Grade 5 reading resources landing page.
+To access the units of study website use the link http://ww3.mamkschools.org/units_of_study?
+From the top nav bar, select Grade 5 Reading, select "resources and click on the unit folder.) - Assess students to determine their independent and instructional reading levels using running records.
+Many teachers also have students complete reading inventories and/or reading interviews to determine their reading habits and interests.
+Students use this information to set targeted and meaningful reading goals. - Use data from district assessments to plan for whole class minilessons, group students for guided reading and plan for one-on-one conferences. - Many teachers also have students complete reading inventories and/or reading interviews to determine their reading habits and interests.
 Students use this information to set targeted and meaningful reading goals. - Establish and create anchor charts for independent reading routines and small group work to promote student independence.
 Display these anchor charts in the classroom.
-Anchor charts should include icons. - Set up an organized, labeled, and attractive library to promote a desire to read and support student independence. - Determine the frequency with which students should stop and jot and/or write reading notebook entries.
-Quality over quantity is preferred and therefore is it recommended that the teacher and students create for reading notebook entries.
-Share mentor Post-its and reading notebook entries and highlight strengths of each.
-Have students use the rubric to self-evaluate their reading notebooks each month.
-It is important that students spend the majority of independent reading time reading rather than writing. - During read aloud and shared reading expose students to texts that range in genre (fiction, nonfiction, poetry, etc.) - Expose students to a variety of genres during this unit (read aloud, shared reading, minilessons) so students understand that these reading strategies are applicable across genres. - In order to expose students to a wide variety of texts and themes, it would be beneficial to use short texts during this unit. - Choose mentor texts that can be used to teach a variety of strategies/purposes. - When discussing how meaning can break down for readers, create an anchor T-chart listing reasons why meaning may break down and fix-up strategies for each situation. - Some of the comprehension strategy lessons can be modeled during read alouds and shared reading allowing for more time during reading workshop for routines and procedures.
+All anchor charts should have visuals. - Set up an organized, labeled, and attractive library to promote a desire to read and support student independence. - During read aloud and shared reading expose students to texts that range in genre (fiction, expository nonfiction, narrative nonfiction, poetry, etc.). - Read aloud and shared reading provide daily opportunities for students to turn and talk which will prepare them for engaging in conversations about texts read with reading partners and book club members. - During this unit, use a range of genres to model strategies during read aloud, shared reading and minilessons so students understand that reading strategies taught are applicable across genre, text, etc. - In order to expose students to a wide variety of texts and themes, it would be beneficial to use short texts (e.g., nonfiction articles, typed short texts of picture books). - Encourage students to revisit previously read favorite texts to examine them from a different perspective and have a new experience with the text.
+They can compare this second read to the experience they had the first time they read the book. - When discussing how meaning can break down for readers, create an anchor T-chart with why meaning breaks down and fix-up strategies for each situation.